-While the Australian Pet Welfare Foundation (APWF) strongly encourages inside containment of cats at night, and where possible, contained to the owner’s property during the day in a comfortable environment which meets the cat’s physical and mental needs, the APWF is strongly opposed to mandated cat containment (night curfews and 24/7) because it leads to increased cat nuisance complaints, increased cat impoundments, increased cat and kitten euthanasia, increased costs and enforcement difficulties for local governments, increased mental health damage to staff and community residents caused by euthanasing healthy cats and kittens and no reduction in the overall number of wandering cats.
+However, the APWF is strongly opposed to mandated cat containment (night curfews and 24/7) because it leads to increased cat nuisance complaints, increased cat impoundments, increased cat and kitten euthanasia, increased costs and enforcement difficulties for local governments, increased mental health damage to veterinary staff and community residents caused by euthanasing healthy cats and kittens and no reduction in the overall number of wandering cats.

-Mandated cat containment is already proven to be an ineffective failure at reducing wandering cats in both the short and long-term in Australia and internationally.
-Mandated cat containment is not an effective strategy to reduce wandering cats because most wandering cats are strays with no owner to contain them, and for the remaining cats with an owner, containment is often not achievable due to property limitations, lack of financial resources and concerns about contained cat welfare.
+Mandated cat containment has been proven to be an ineffective strategy; a failure at reducing wandering cats in the short and long term, both in Australia and internationally.
+Mandated cat containment is not an effective strategy to reduce wandering cats because most wandering cats are strays with no owner to contain them.
+Even for cats with an owner, containment is often not achievable due to factors such as housing limitations, lack of financial resources and concerns about the welfare of confined cats.

-To read evidence that supports this position statement, or information regarding best cat confinement practices, please click the below buttons.
+To read evidence that supports this position statement, click this button

 For information about best practices for cat confinement, click this button